-The “best” is certainly not the cheapest.
-A high quality garment from Langlitz may cost substantially more than many of the imported garments commonly available…..and, they are worth it.
+The best is certainly not the cheapest.
+A high quality garment from Langlitz may cost substantially more than many of the imported garments commonly available, and they’re worth it.
 Not only will it give you years of service, but it will have substantial value when it comes time to part with it down the road.
 What surprises many people is that for a custom garment, our leathers are relatively inexpensive, sometimes being not much more than other popular brands.

 With wild rumors running rampant suggesting nothing short of a lifetime required for ordering custom leathers from Langlitz, the truth is much more satisfying.
-From less than a month during our slow seasons, to several months during our busy seasons, one can always order a stock size if something is needed much sooner.
+From less than a month during our slow seasons, to several months during our busy seasons; if you are local, drop by our shop to browse our selection of stock and used products that you can take home that day.
 We have hundreds of stock garments on the rack for those who want the same quality but do not require a custom fit and don’t want to wait.

 Because that’s the way to get the best leathers!
 You can choose from a many different styles and options to best suit your needs; also, sometimes a custom fit is necessary for a good fit.
 By ordering a custom set of leathers from Langlitz, you will be benefiting from over a half century of experience that goes into building “The World’s Finest Motorcycle Leathers”.